JanHerca/urantiapedia/output/wikijs/en/article/Nigel_Nunn/Quarks_Gluons_And_Pomerons.md

 >
 > _Mutual attraction holds one hundred ultimatons together in the constitution of the electron._
 >
 > _Ultimatons do not describe orbits or whirl about in circuits within the electrons, but they do spread or cluster in accordance with their axial revolutionary velocities, thus determining the differential electronic dimensions.
 This same ultimatonic velocity of axial revolution also determines the negative or positive reactions of the several types of electronic units.
-The entire segregation and grouping of electronic matter, together with the electric differentiation of negative and positive bodies of energy-matter, results from these various functions of the component ultimatonic interassociation._ [UB 42:6.4-6](/en/The_Urantia_Book/42#p6_4)
+The entire segregation and grouping of electronic matter, together with the electric differentiation of negative and positive bodies of energy-matter, results from these various functions of the component ultimatonic interassociation._ <a id="a69_610"></a>[UB 42:6.4-6](/en/The_Urantia_Book/42#p6_4)

 In these paragraphs, the narrator seems to be implying that both electrons and the nuclear particles (protons and neutrons) share the same fundamental nature, being arrangements of ultimatons.
 The differences between the particles arise from the different arrangements of their components.
 (Note that the HERA experiments investigate the proton.
 The electron still defies our probes.)